What are limescale reducers and inhibitors & how do they work?

 A scale reducer alters the chemical properties of the boiler’s water supply, making it less likely that deposits will form.
 These scale inhibitors can be installed in the boiler’s central heating system or added to the water’s chemical treatment to maintain energy efficiency, saving you money on your energy bills.

-If you buy a new boiler from Boiler Central, you get a limescale reducer included in the price which would cost £65 with other companies.
+If you buy a new boiler from Boiler Central, you can get a limescale reducer as part of your online quote.

 But what are limescale inhibitors, how do they stop limescale build up & are they worth it for keeping your central heating working at its best?